discourse/discourse/docs/VAGRANT.md

 # Discourse Developer Install Guide (Vagrant)

+**We require Vagrant 1.1.2+ for our Vagrant image to work.
+You may have to upgrade if you are running an earlier release.**

 If you'd like to set up a development environment for Discourse, the easiest way is by using a virtual machine.
 If you have experience setting up Rails projects, you might want to take a look at our **[Discourse Advanced Developer Guide](https://github.com/discourse/discourse/blob/master/docs/DEVELOPER-ADVANCED.md)**.
 It also contains instructions on building your own Vagrant VM.